 RiverValley provides targeted case management for children and teens ages 3-18 who have been diagnosed with a severe emotional disability.
 These services are provided to assist the child in receiving the medical, educational, and social support services they need to develop self-sufficiency and promote independence.

-Outpatient Substance Abuse Services
+Outpatient Substance use Services

-For individuals with substance use issues, RiverValley conveniently offers both individual and group outpatient counseling sessions.
+For individuals with substance use concerns, RiverValley conveniently offers both individual and group outpatient counseling sessions.
 With offices in most counties in our region, you can find the recovery support you need close to home.

 Mobile Crisis Team (MCT)